 Only eligible applicants who meet the academic entrance requirements by the April 1st deadline date are invited to participate in the selection process.

-Please contact the Administrative Coordinator if you require further clarification of your eligibility.
+Please contact the Program Assistant if you require further clarification of your eligibility.

 Can I do this program part-time?